hfakoor222/Routing_Diagnostics_App/README.md

 are transmitted using SCP (which network devices support).
 Obtaining the device configurations, and running network diagnostics is threaded, so the processes run in parallel (considering GIL).

 Obtaining configurations is done via regex.findall: the configurations from devices are split into blocks.
 So searching for the first and last item in a block returns results.
-The suer can search for [router ospf, redistribute bgp] and it finds all OSPF configs with these parameters, or [router bgp, address-family ipv6] finds all bgp devices enabled for ipv6.
+The user can search for [router ospf, redistribute bgp] and it finds all OSPF configs with these parameters, or [router bgp, address-family ipv6] finds all bgp devices enabled for ipv6.

 The program is created in modules, so adding extra diagnostics is easy: afterwards it simply needs to be placed in the right section of the view layer.